 KOMA-Script: Specifying Binding Correction for RTL Documents

-The KOMA-Script bundle provides an option to specify the amount of binding correction needed in order to compensate for the width lost in the binding process.
-By default, it is added to the left margin, which is where the binding is applied for Left to Right languages.
-However, if a document is written in Hebrew or Arabic, one binds it on the right.
+The KOMA-Script bundle provides an option to specify the amount of binding correction needed to compensate for the width lost in the binding process.
+By default, it is added to the left margin, which is where the binding is applied for left-to-right languages.
+However, if a document is written in Hebrew or Arabic, it is bound on the right.
 The KOMA-Script manual does not consider that option.
-After a bit of playing I’ve found out that simply using a negative value for the binding correction works.
+After a bit of playing around, I’ve found that simply using a negative value for the binding correction works.

 For example, if in an English document you would use